Daylit boardroom with clustered evidence synthesis display

 That is a different challenge from reviewing a clean set of published studies.
 If your evidence base is fragmented, you need someone who can impose structure without flattening the nuance.
 For a practical explanation of why this matters, see The Real Cost of Messy Evidence Workflows.

-3. Reporting capability, not just analysis capability
+3. reporting capability, not just analysis capability

 Some providers are excellent at extracting and appraising evidence, but weaker when it comes to turning that work into usable drafts, recommendation tables, donor-ready narrative, or decision-facing outputs.